Solving the Poisson equation using coupled Markov chains: Glynn--Rhee estimators

 where the left-hand side does not depend on $x$ and $g$ is any fishy function for $h$.
 It then seems natural to estimate $\pi(h)$ by estimating the terms on the right-hand side, for any $x$.
-With $g=g_{\star}$ we may write
+With $g=g_{\star}$ as in Definition~\ref{def:g-star} we may write